Were You Passed Over as Too Old for the Job?

 We represent clients in claims through the Equal Employment Opportunity Commission (EEOC) or the Florida Human Rights Commission and in ensuing lawsuits in state or federal courts when we cannot reach a satisfactory resolution at the administrative level.
 Reparations for age discrimination could include back pay and/or front pay, reinstatement and/or advancement, or compensatory damages for lost earnings and the emotional distress from a failure to hire on the basis of age.

-For more information or to schedule an appointment with an experienced employment litigation attorney, please contact one of our offices in Tampa, Ocala/Gainesville, Miami, Naples, Jacksonville or Fort Lauderdale, Florida.
-We also have an office in Atlanta, Georgia.
+For more information or to schedule an appointment with an experienced employment litigation attorney at Feldman Williams, PLLC, please contact one of our offices in Tampa, Jacksonville or Atlanta, Georgia.
+We are prepared to review your case and offer free assessments.